LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 4 - Register implementation.md

 </template>
 ```

-Whole new section was added to the our register component:
+The whole new section was added to our register component:

 ```vue
 <script setup>